Work From Home Routine Tips

 Have your kids set up close by so you can help them as needed without causing too much disruption to your workflow.

 Exercise/get outdoors in my lunch break – I walk the block or do a workout every lunch break to energise me for the afternoon and get myself away from the desk.

 Stretch in the morning and afternoon break times – mainly neck shoulders and back stretches to release the tension through these areas from prolonged sitting at a home desk.

 When I finish work at the end of the day I go for a walk to wind down.
 Then, when I walk back in my front door I feel like I am at home.

 I work at home with my girlfriend in a small one bedroom apartment so we work from the dining/living room area.
 Walking at the end of the day is like my commute home.

 What are some of your tips for for working from home?

 It’s business as usual (from home) for us here at RTO Advice Group.
 We’re here to support you and you can contact us as normal on 1300 676 870.

 OTHER ARTICLES YOU MAY BE INTERESTED IN

-We’re proud to welcome and introduce our new Eduworks Resources Learning Design Project Team.
-Read about the experience our New Learning Design Team brings.
+We’re proud to introduce our new staff and Eduworks Resources Learning Design Project Team.
+Read about the experience our new colleagues bring.